Common Electric Geyser Problems & Their Solutions

 Common Electric Water Heater & Geyser Problems

-Here are some common problems and solutions of water heater/geysers:
+Here are some common problems and solutions of water geyser:

 1. Electric Geyser Is Not Turning On